vecnathewhisperd0/glab-cli/docs/source/stack/move.md

 ## Synopsis

-Brings up a menu to select a stack with a fuzzy finder
+Shows a menu with a fuzzy finder to select a stack.

 ```plaintext
 glab stack move [flags]